henhenmao/landing-page/README.md

-This is my second project for The Odin Project
-I don't know what to put here because I don't even know what the project is
+This is a landing page made with HTML and CSS
+The purpose of this project was to practice using HTML and CSS and making a webpage look nice
+I really like this one I think it looks very pleasing